 You might think that not having to chew your food is a benefit, and that’s true!
 But sucking on a straw will prevent your sutures from healthy oral healing after your tooth extraction surgery.

 TIP: Avoid smoking after oral surgery.
-We recommend you avoid smoking at all times anyway, but especially avoid smoking after oral surgery.
-Not only is it bad for your health and teeth, but it also prevents your sutures from a healthy recovery!
+We recommend you always avoid smoking anyway, but especially avoid smoking after oral surgery.
+Not only is the habit bad for your health and teeth, but it also keeps your sutures from healing as they should.

-After your wisdom teeth surgery, you may find yourself tired or drowsy from your type of sedation.
+After your wisdom teeth surgery, you may find yourself feeling tired or drowsy from the dental sedation that was provided.
 When you get home, your first reaction might be to sleep, but we want to caution you against lying down.

-Rather than lying on your bed, we strongly suggest resting in a reclining chair.
+Rather than lying on your bed, our dentists strongly suggest resting in a reclining chair.
 After wisdom teeth surgery, leaning back in a chair puts less pressure on your jaw, which saves you from a lot of pain.

-As your local dentist, we recommend using an irrigation syringe to help clean out your mouth throughout the day and after you’re done eating.
-A small syringe will help flush out the gunk that may get stuck in your gums.
+Our dentists also recommend you use an irrigation syringe to help clean out your mouth throughout the day and after you’re done eating.
+A small syringe filled with lukewarm water will help flush out the gunk that may get stuck in your gums.

-We recommend five to six rinses for the first few days, always after a meal.
+We recommend 5-6 rinses for the first few days, always after a meal.
 Be sure not to over-rinse your mouth as this can cause agitation after oral surgery.
 If you choose not to use a syringe, avoid aggressively rinsing your mouth as this can also slow the healing process.

 If a piece of food gets stuck in the spot your tooth used to be, don’t panic.
 Rinse it out slowly with the syringe.
 If you’re up for it, we recommend doing so with warm salt water as this will help your mouth heal after oral surgery.

-TIP: It is okay to brush your teeth the night of your surgery, but do so at a gentle pace and avoid the affected areas.
+TIP: It is okay to brush your teeth the night of your surgery but do so at a gentle pace and avoid the affected areas.